Startup-Nights/website/content/pages/terms-and-conditions.md

             Startup Nights exclusively signs contracts, which are subject to these General Terms and Conditions.
-Every contractual party (including any purchaser of a ticket or registering for an event or conference organized by Startup Nights) is agreeing to comply with and be bound by these terms and conditions.
+Every contractual party (including any purchaser of a ticket or registering for an event or conference organized by Entrepreneur Club Winterthur) is agreeing to comply with and be bound by these terms and conditions.
 Startup Nights reserves the right to amend and/or remove these terms and conditions as well as any other information or content of the website at any time, to any extent, and without prior notice.
       - title: 2.
 DATA PRIVACY PROTECTION
         text:
           - >-